 We have a public Google carpool sheet where you can post if you are offering or looking for a ride.

 The temperatures are typically fantastic for running far; in the upper 50’s to 60’s.
 It has gotten into the 70’s this time of year.
 The lows at night are mostly in the 40’s.
 Rain isn’t common, but possible.
 Wind, especially alongside the river, is a possibility too.
 If you are going to set up a canopy or tent, plan to stake or weight in down.
 You can check the current conditions.

 All participants, except the winner, will receive a special DNF glass.
 The overall winner will receive prizes from our sponsors.
 Of course we’ll also have raffle prizes.

 We’re all over social media and the trail running community is active:

 We do have a few rules that apply to all Go Beyond Racing races.
 Be sure you are familiar with them.

-Need help getting ready for this race?
+Never run a last person standing race and need help getting prepared?
 Talk to our friends at Wy’east Wolfpack.
 They provide excellent coaching and training services.

 We acknowledge that this race occurs on the traditional homelands of the Confederated Tribes of the Warm Springs.